-NOW, THEREFORE, IT IS ORDERED THAT the petition filed by Camp Meeker Recreation and Park District (Camp Meeker) for temporary urgency changes for Permit 21198 is approved and effective until December 31, 2020.
+NOW, THEREFORE, IT IS ORDERED THAT the petition filed by Camp Meeker Recreation and Park District (Camp Meeker) for temporary urgency changes for Permit 21198 is approved and effective until 180 days from the issuance of this Order.

 All existing terms and conditions of the subject permit remain in effect, except as temporarily amended by the following provisions.